levblanc/x-crypto-issue/README.md

 While in the `vendor` folder, `blowfish` is downloaded.

-And I am guessing this might be the reason of the time difference?
+And I am guessing this might be the reason for the time difference?

-I've seen the `go mod init` command adding subdependencies into `go.mod`, and why is this not the case for `blowfish`？
+I've seen the `go mod init` command adding sub-dependencies into `go.mod`, and why is this not the case for `blowfish`？